 Studying in Germany might be inexpensive, but still, you want to have an income to cover your lifestyle and be able to save some money.
-Here you will find an overview of the requirements for students from different countries to work in Germany during their studies.
+Here you will find an overview of the requirements for students to work in Germany during their studies.

 Students can work part-time in Germany.
-Students from EU/EEA countries are allowed to work unlimited hours and have free access to the job market.
-Non-EU/EEA students can work up to 120 full days or 240 half days per year, in total it should not exceed 20 hours per week.
+Students from EU/EEA countries can work unlimited hours and have free access to the job market.
+Non-EU/EEA students can work up to 120 full days or 240 half days per year.
+In total, it should not exceed 20 hours per week.

 Germany is the fourth-largest economy in the world and the largest in entire Europe.
-With the almost lowest rate of unemployment in the EU there are so many chances to find a job.
+With the almost lowest unemployment rate in the EU, there are many chances to find a job.

-Now you know that in Germany it is possible to study and work at the same time, even for international students.
-What else should you know before starting a job search?
+Now you know that it is possible to study and work in Germany at the same time, even for international students.
+What else should you keep in mind before starting a job search?

-Students from the European Union, Iceland, Liechtenstein, Norway or Switzerland don’t have a limitation, however, if working more 20 hours per week they will have to pay national insurance contributions (germans do so too).
+Students from the European Union, Iceland, Liechtenstein, Norway, or Switzerland don’t have limitations.
+However, working more than 20 hours per week will have to pay national insurance contributions (germans do so too).

-Exceeding these 20 hours is not advisable as you will have to pay for health insurance, unemployment as well as nursing care insurance.
-In the end, you could be paying the biggest part of your earning to the state.
+Exceeding these 20 hours is not advisable as you will have to pay for health insurance, unemployment, and nursing care insurance.
+In the end, you could be paying the biggest part of your earnings to the state.

-They might don’t work during the semester and then use allowed 120 full days for working full time in the summer.
+They might not work during the semester and then use the allowed 120 full days to work full time in the summer.

-Exceptions: if you are aiming to work as a scientific or student assistant at university the 120-day rule does not apply to you.
+Exceptions: if you aim to work as a scientific or student assistant at university, the 120-day rule does not apply to you.
 There are no restrictions on these jobs.
-For example a research assistant with a professor.
+For example, a research assistant with a professor.

-If you are not sure what exactly this kind of job is, simply obtain information from your local student services office or the Akademischen Auslandsamt (foreign student’s office) at your university.
+If you are not sure what exactly this kind of job is, simply obtain information from your local student services office or the Akademischen Auslandsamt (international student’s office) at your university.

-It is also important to inform the foreigners’ registration office if you want to work as a scientific or student assistant.
-Of course, if your study gets endangered you might face some restrictions.
+It is also essential to inform the foreigners’ registration office if you want to work as a scientific or student assistant.
+Of course, if your study gets endangered, you might face some restrictions.

 The labor low regulation applicable for international students is very strict.
 It is important to be aware of them: you may be deported in case of violation.

-For non-EU/EEA students an internship (even if it’s unpaid) during the study period counts as a regular job.
+For non-EU/EEA students, an internship (even unpaid) during the study period counts as a regular job.
 Each day in the internship same to one working day.